djagya/etikett-radio/README.md

 #### Hosts

 - only active hosts are shown in the host showcase
+- hosts have the possibility to save all relevant social medias which will be displayed with the corresponding logo

 #### Staff Only

-- grants access for hosts to edit their personal/log in data, their own host profile and the info bar
+- grants access for hosts to edit their personal/log in data, their own host profile and the info bar, create archive and blog entries and edit them
 - additionally grants access for admins to see and edit all existing user and host profiles and to create new users

 #### Chat